-Corporate Secretary 51 years old, Filipino
+Corporate Secretary 52 years old, Filipino

 Atty.
 Natividad was appointed Corporate Secretary of the Company on May 31, 2010.
-He concurrently holds the position of Corporate Secretary of BDO Network Bank Inc., the DSV/Agility Group of Companies in the Philippines, and serves as a member of the Board of Directors and Corporate Secretary of Gaia South, Inc. He is also the Assistant Corporate Secretary of BDO Insurance Brokers, Inc. He served as Assistant Corporate Secretary of Equitable PCI Bank from September 2006 to June 2007, prior to its merger with Banco de Oro; BDO Capital & Investment Corporation, BDO Securities Corporation, and BDO Rental, Inc. He is also Board Secretary of the Private Education Retirement Annuity Association (PERAA), a retirement fund administrator of private schools.
+He concurrently holds the position of Corporate Secretary of BDO Network Bank Inc., the DSV/Agility Group of Companies in the Philippines, and serves as a member of the Board of Directors and Corporate Secretary of Gaia South, Inc. He is also the Assistant Corporate Secretary of BDO Insurance and Reinsurance Brokers, Inc. Atty.
+Natividad is a Director, Corporate Treasurer and Corporate Secretary of Luster and Gray.
+He served as Assistant Corporate Secretary of Equitable PCI Bank from September 2006 to June 2007, prior to its merger with Banco de Oro; BDO Capital & Investment Corporation, BDO Securities Corporation, and BDO Rental, Inc. He is also Board Secretary of the Private Education Retirement Annuity Association (PERAA), a retirement fund administrator of private schools.
 Atty.
 Natividad is currently a Partner of the Factoran & Natividad Law Offices.
 He has been in law practice for more than 25 years, mainly in the fields of corporate law and environmental law.
 He has a Bachelor's degree in Management, major in Legal Management, from the Ateneo de Manila University, and obtained his Juris Doctor degree from the Ateneo de Manila University School of Law.

 MA.
-CECILIA SALAZAR-SANTOS
+CECILIA S. SANTOS

-Assistant Corporate Secretary 58 years old, Filipino
+Assistant Corporate Secretary 59 years old, Filipino

 Atty.
-Santos was appointed as Assistant Corporate Secretary and Alternate Corporate Information Officer of the Company since October 1, 2015.
+Santos was appointed as Assistant Corporate Secretary and Alternate Corporate Information

+Officer of the Company since October 1, 2015.
 She is concurrently the First Vice President and Alternate Corporate Information Officer of BDO Unibank.
-She is the Corporate Secretary of BDO Finance Corporation, BDO Foundation, Inc. BDO Strategic Holdings, Inc., BDO Rental, Inc., Averon Holdings Corporation, Nashville Holdings, Inc., Ivory Homes, Inc., and Equimark-NFC Development Corporation Further, she is also the Assistant Corporate Secretary of BDO Private Bank, Inc. and BDO Network Bank, Inc. She was formerly the Corporate Secretary of Armstrong Securities, Inc., BDO Nomura Securities, Inc., and Director and Corporate Secretary of PCI Insurance Brokers, Inc., PCI

-Management Consultants, Inc., PCI Travel Corporation, The Executive Banclounge, Inc., and The Sign of the Anvil, Inc.
+She is the Corporate Secretary of BDO Finance Corporation, BDO Foundation, Inc. BDO Strategic Holdings, Inc., BDO Rental, Inc., Averon Holdings Corporation, Nashville Holdings, Inc., Ivory Homes, Inc., and Equimark-NFC Development Corporation Further, she is also the Assistant Corporate Secretary of BDO Private Bank, Inc. and BDO Network Bank, Inc. She was formerly the Corporate Secretary of Armstrong Securities, Inc., BDO Nomura Securities, Inc., and Director and Corporate Secretary of PCI Insurance Brokers, Inc., PCI Management Consultants, Inc., PCI Travel Corporation, The Executive Banclounge, Inc., and The Sign of the Anvil, Inc.